A Brief Introduction to XACML

 implementations, but they provide enough functionality to get your

-PDP working without having to write any custom finder code.com.sun.xacml.attr.proxy
+PDP working without having to write any custom finder code.com.sun.xacml.attr.proxy and

-which are really just
+com.sun.xacml.cond.cluster which are really just

 convenience classes used by the configuration code.
 In practice